testingforAI-vnuuet/AdvGeneration/README.md

 # AdvGeneration
 Contain source code of adversarial example generation methods.
 We try to re-implement existing adversarial example generation methods, then compare these methods with our proposed method.
 For simplicity, the proposed method is named AE4DNN (Autoencoder For attack Deep Neural Network).

+If you have any questions, please contact me via nguyenducanh@vnu.edu.vn.

 ## 1. Installation
 Before running, it is mandatory to install necessary packages, which is defined in requirements.txt.
 Depending on your preference, there are two main ways:
 ### 1.1.
 PyCharm